Articles

 Fighter for Orthodoxy

 The Chatam Sofer was born into a world of change, controversy and conflict.
-Judaism was attacked externally and internally by the realities of a world that espused the rationalism of Enlightenment and Haskala; a world that saw thousands of Jews sacrifice their Judaism on the bed of assimilation, acculturation and conversion.
+Judaism was attacked externally and internally by the realities of a world that espoused the rationalism of Enlightenment and Haskala, a world that saw thousands of Jews sacrifice their Judaism on the bed of assimilation, acculturation and conversion.
 Becoming more European meant becoming less Jewish...

 Read More